trilogy-group/ws-eng-conduit-ai-assessment/README.md

 In Production, this application is deployed on AWS following this architecture.
 Any changes you make must work within this architecture; otherwise, once your story is released, it will not work correctly.

+((## New Technical Pattern

+Based on my understanding and hands-on learning during this assessment, I propose a layered technical pattern to improve scalability, readability, and long-term maintainability of the system.

+### Backend Changes
+- Implemented clear separation between controller, service, and data access layers.
+- Introduced structured data models for consistent API responses.
+- Updated backend APIs to support the revised data flow.
+### Frontend Changes
+- Updated frontend components to consume the new backend API structure.
+- Aligned state management with the updated data model.
+- Made minor UI adjustments to support the new structured responses.))

 ![Architecture Diagram](./diagram.png)

 (Optional) You may watch this video to get an overview of the assessment: https://drive.google.com/file/d/1sVMJHExraDkgBiflrBc9MRm-rhWybRv-/view